-The Educational Technology Group (part of the Intelligent and Adaptive Systems Research Group) is interested in the use of software tools to support the learning and teaching process.
+The Educational Technology Group (part of the Human Centred Computing Research Division) is interested in the use of software tools to support the learning and teaching process.
 The primary focus of its research is upon practical tools that can be applied in teaching Computer Science at university level.
 Complementary research is addressing conceptual issues concerned with the development of computer-based learning environments for general educational applications.

 Current work is concerned with software tools and principles in the areas of peer assessment, plagiarism detection, and automated submission and assessment systems.
 Other projects include the development of agent-based pedagogic architectures, and the use of learning objects in educational software.

 Other research within the group has been directed towards principles for the development of interactive learning environments.
 A significant theme in this work is that the choice of programming paradigm strongly influences the support that the computer can give to constructionist approaches to learning.

 Members of the group have contributed to the activities of the Higher Education Academy and to the IMPDET programme.
 There has been active collaboration with colleagues at other universities, including Dundee, Durham, Aalto (Finland), UEF (Finland), KMUTNB (Thailand), London Metropolitan, Malmö (Sweden), Mannheim (Germany), North West (South Africa), Nottingham Trent, Southampton, Southern Denmark, Turku (Finland), Twente (Netherlands), Ulster, Walailak (Thailand), and Zagreb (Croatia), and the group has close links with the Centre for New Technologies Research in Education in the Warwick Centre for Education Studies.

 Topics which have been under investigation recently, but which are not being actively pursued at Warwick at this time, include: adaptive learning spaces; agent-based pedagogic architectures; learning objects and metametadata; service-oriented architectures in higher education; web-based peer assessment.